mechmania2018/mm2018/README.md

 We are using a library for JSON parsing.
-To get this library, download the json.hpp file from https://github.com/nlohmann/json/releases.
-Then, put it in a folder named 'includes' within the project folder.
+To get this library, download the 'json.hpp' file from https://github.com/nlohmann/json/releases.
+Then, put it in the 'includes' folder.